Alan Walden

-Alan Walden (born May 23, 1943) is an American manager, publisher, booking agent, and promoter.
+Alan Walden (May 23, 1943 – July 16, 2026) was an American manager, publisher, booking agent and promoter.

-He has worked with musical acts including Otis Redding, Sam & Dave, Percy Sledge, Johnnie Taylor, Clarence Carter, Arthur Conley, Al Green, Joe Tex, Z. Z. Hill, Candi Staton, Albert King, William Bell, Eddie Floyd, Etta James, Boz Scaggs, Lynyrd Skynyrd, Outlaws, and September Hase.
+Walden worked with musical acts including Otis Redding, Sam & Dave, Percy Sledge, Johnnie Taylor, Clarence Carter, Arthur Conley, Al Green, Joe Tex, Z. Z. Hill, Candi Staton, Albert King, William Bell, Eddie Floyd, Etta James, Boz Scaggs, Lynyrd Skynyrd, Outlaws, and September Hase.
 He opened Redwal Music with his brother Phil Walden in 1965, publishing hit songs like "Respect", "I Can't Turn You Loose", "Sweet Soul Music", "I've Been Loving You Too Long", and "(Sittin' On) The Dock of the Bay".
 He also co-founded Capricorn Records with his brother and later went on to form Hustler's Inc., a management and publishing company.

-Biography

-Early years
+Early life

-Walden was born on May 23, 1943, to C.B. and Carolyn Walden in Macon, Georgia.
+Walden was born on May 23, 1943, in Macon, Georgia, to C. B. and Carolyn Walden.
 He graduated from Lanier High School in Macon in 1961.

 Early career

-Walden was a sophomore at Mercer University in Macon when his older brother Phil Walden graduated from college and moved to Germany as a lieutenant in the US Army.
+Walden was a sophomore at Mercer University in Macon when his older brother, Phil, graduated from college and moved to Germany as a lieutenant in the US Army.
 He was made a full-time partner in Phil Walden Artists and Promotions, the promoting company that his brother had founded, and handled the business affairs of the company until his brother returned in 1965.
 It was during this time that Walden managed up-and-coming artist Otis Redding and 44 other black recording artists, breaking racial barriers and helping the agency to become one of the largest black artist management companies in the South.
 In 1965, Redding, Walden, and his brother created Redwal Music, a publishing company to house such songs as "When a Man Loves a Woman", "(Sittin' On) The Dock of the Bay" and "Soul Man".
 All three of these songs went on to win awards for the number one Rhythm and Blues Single of the Year in Billboard, Cashbox, and Record World.

 When Redding died suddenly in 1967, Walden, his brother, and Frank Fenter founded Capricorn Records in Macon, the label that was responsible for bringing The Allman Brothers Band and Southern rock into mainstream America.
 During his stint with Capricorn, Walden signed blues rock singer and guitarist Boz Scaggs.